Sustainable city: Development

 Recently, local and national governments and regional bodies such as the European Union have recognized the need for a holistic understanding of urban planning.
 This is instrumental to establishing an international policy that focuses on cities challenges and the role of the local authorities responses.
 The sustainable development of urban areas is crucial since more than 56% of the world's population lives in cities.
 Cities are in the lead of climate action, while being responsible for an estimated 75% of the world's carbon emissions.

 Generally, in terms of urban planning, the responsibility of local governments are limited to land use and infrastructure provision excluding inclusive urban development strategies.
 The advantages of urban strategic planning include an increase in governance and cooperation that aids local governments in establishing performance based-management, clearly identifying the challenges facing local community and more effectively responding on a local level rather than national level, and improves institutional responses and local decision making.
 Additionally, it increases dialogue between stakeholders and develops consensus-based solutions, establishing continuity between sustainability plans and change in local government; it places environmental issues as the priority for the sustainable development of cities and serves as a platform to develop concepts and new models of housing, energy and mobility.
 Recent research highlights that digital and hybrid participation tools—such as online surveys, interactive mapping, and combined online/in-person workshops—enhance citizen engagement in urban planning.
 These tools support co-design of urban infrastructure, improve inclusivity, and allow community input to influence sustainability decisions, including green spaces and energy-efficient projects.

+Cities and communities are now setting achievable goals and standards for the future.
+Each city has its own specific goals that align with a mix of the SDG 11 indicators, and there are many different areas of urban sustainability.
+For instance, some cities are aiming to reduce greenhouse gas emissions by 40-60% in the 2030s.
+Another area would be sustainable transportation within cities, removing the need for private vehicle use.
+Other subject areas tracked by cities include air quality standards, tree canopy coverage, and affordable housing targets.
+Many of these targets align with the SDG 11 indicators and allow cities to manage their own affairs while providing a guiding rail.
+These standardized metrics also create transparency in the sustainability of the governance within a city.